Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics

 \textit{Does conditioning on both $y$ and $z$ increase the likelihood of $\vx_1$ compared to conditioning on $y$ only?}

 For cells from a certain combination of conditions $y$ and $z$, we can evaluate the following likelihood ratio:

-Crucially, it is not necessary to train different numerator and denominator fields, as flow matching enables optimizing simultaneously single- and double-conditional models by alternating $z$ with an empty token $\varnothing$ during training \citep{ho2021classifierfree}.
-Thus, the derivative of the $\log$-ratio is:
+Importantly, this does not require training separate models for numerator and denominator, as flow matching allows optimizing simultaneously single- and double-conditional models by alternating $z$ with an empty token $\varnothing$ during training \citep{ho2021classifierfree}.